tristan852/kite/README.md

 The following resources were instrumental in shaping the design and implementation of this solver:

-1. **[Pascal Pons' Connect Four solver](http://blog.gamesolver.org/)** – A detailed breakdown of the core architecture behind an efficient alpha-beta solver.
+1. **[Pascal Pons' Connect Four solver](http://blog.gamesolver.org/)** – A detailed breakdown of the core architecture behind an efficient alpha-beta solver for Connect Four.
-2. **[Chris Steininger's Connect Four solver](https://github.com/ChristopheSteininger/c4)** – Offers additional optimizations, tips, and implementation insights.
+2. **[Chris Steininger's Connect Four solver](https://github.com/ChristopheSteininger/c4)** – Offers additional optimizations, tips, and implementation insights for Connect Four solvers.

 ---